sanger-archive/aker-notifier-service/README.md

 To run all the tests, execute `nosetests --rednose` from the root directory.

 # Misc.
-Below is a message which can be manipulated and used during testing:
+Below are a few messages which can be manipulated and used during testing:
+## aker.events.submission.created
 ```json
 {
   "event_type": "aker.events.submission.created",